No one likes to clean the oven, but it can be done easily with this natural cleaning combination and just a bit of time.

-Cleaning the oven is never top on someone’s list of exciting things to do over the weekend, but sometimes it’s necessary.
+Having to clean the oven is never top on someone’s list of exciting things to do over the weekend.
+But sometimes it’s necessary.
 Especially if you have a spill that covers the bottom of the oven and starts to smoke out the house.

 Yep, been there, done that.
 Just a few weeks ago I posted about how it happened when I was making Salmon with a Bold Soy-Molasses Glaze over Rice and Vegetables.
 When I turned the oven on and went to open it to put the fish in, white smoke came

 We had to open all of the windows (in the brutal Texas summer heat) and turn on the fans for a while to air out the house without setting off the smoke alarms.

 Needless to say, I really needed to clean the oven.
 When I looked in there, the bottom wasn’t too bad, but the amount of smoke said otherwise.

 In the last couple of years, we’ve been trying to cut down on the number of chemicals we use in the house, especially in the kitchen, for cleaning and everything else.
 There are commercial oven cleaners on the market, but I was worried about what that would leave behind that could get into our food.

 I started researching some natural cleaners for the oven while it was cooling off that evening (and while Justin was at his parent’s house using their oven to cook dinner!) and found a lot of people suggesting different ways to use baking soda and vinegar.

 Baking soda is actually a type of salt and it is a neutral compound with a high PH level, meaning it is basic (not acidic).
 Because of this, the basic properties of baking soda will absorb acids which is why it works so well to absorb odors rather than just mask them.

 Opposite of baking soda, vinegar is very acidic.
 Because of its high acidity, vinegar can break up sticky messes.
 Vinegar is also good for getting rids of stains.

 A very common cleaning combination is to use baking soda and vinegar together.